Mask: History

 The use of masks in rituals or ceremonies is a very ancient human practice across the world, although masks can also be worn for protection, in hunting, in sports, in feasts, or in wars – or simply used as ornamentation.
 Some ceremonial or decorative masks were not designed to be worn.
 Although the religious use of masks has waned, masks are used sometimes in drama therapy or psychotherapy.

 One of the challenges in anthropology is finding the precise derivation of human culture and early activities, the invention and use of the mask is only one area of unsolved inquiry.
 The use of masks dates back several millennia.
 It is conjectured that the first masks may have been used by primitive people to associate the wearer with some kind of unimpeachable authority, such as a deity, or to otherwise lend credence to the person's claim on a given social role.

-The oldest masks that have been discovered are 9,000 years old, being held by the Musée "Bible et Terre Sainte" (Paris), and the Israel Museum (Jerusalem).
-Most probably the practice of masking is much older however – the earliest known anthropomorphic artwork is circa 30,000–40,000 years old.
+The earliest known anthropomorphic artwork is circa 30,000–40,000 years old.
 The use of masks is demonstrated graphically at some of these sites.
-Insofar as masks involved the use of war-paint, leather, vegetative material, or wooden material, such masks failed to be preserved, however, they are visible in paleolithic cave drawings, of which dozens have been preserved.
-At the neanderthal Roche-Cotard site in France, a flintstone likeness of a face was found that is approximately 35,000 years old, but it is not clear whether it was intended as a mask.
+Insofar as masks involved the use of war-paint, leather, vegetative material, or wooden material, such masks failed to be preserved, however, they are visible in Paleolithic cave drawings, of which dozens have been preserved.
+At the Neanderthal Roche-Cotard site in France, a flintstone likeness of a face was found that is approximately 35,000 years old, but it is not clear whether it was intended as a mask.